 Volatility in the natural gas market may impact our results of operations.
-While natural gas prices decreased in 2020, partially due to COVID-19 related demand reduction, prices have been on an upward trajectory since June of 2021 and are expected to continue rising into 2022 due to low inventory levels.
-Volatility in the natural gas market may be caused by disruption in the delivery of fuel, including disruptions as a result of weather, transportation difficulties, global demand and supply dynamics, labor relations, environmental regulations or the financial viability of fuel suppliers.
-We procure the majority of our natural gas supply from the Millennium Pipeline price hub, which provides relatively low market rates for natural gas.
+While natural gas prices decreased in 2020, partially due to COVID-19 related demand reduction, volatility in the natural gas market may be caused by disruption in the delivery of fuel, including disruptions as a result of weather, transportation difficulties, global demand and supply dynamics, labor relations, environmental regulations or the financial viability of fuel suppliers.
+We procure the majority of our natural gas supply from the Millennium East hub which since 2019 has provided some of the lowest-cost and lowest-volatility natural gas supply in the United States, including during periods of increased volatility such as during February 2021.

 Current gas prices are also consistent with Millennium East pool forward gas prices and we expect this trend to continue going forward.
 The most material factor that causes price volatility in our natural gas supply is cold weather related increases in demand during the winter months.
 We typically hedge a portion of the gas during this period in order to minimize the impact of weather-related gas price volatility on our operations by entering into physically settled natural gas forward contracts with our energy manager.
 Furthermore, we have procured firm natural gas transportation capacity at a fixed rate for a portion of our natural gas supply, thereby reducing our exposure to volatility in natural gas transportation costs.
-Gas transportation is procured through a long-term contract with an expiration date in September 2030.
+Gas transportation is procured through a long-term contract with an expiration date in September 2031.
 We believe there are no material renegotiation or counterparty risks for either gas forward contracts or firm transportation.

 On July 2, 2021, we announced that we had signed a letter of intent to execute a 10-year lease for a facility in Spartanburg, South Carolina at which we intend to develop our next bitcoin mining operation, using existing electrical infrastructure at the location.
 We have not yet executed a binding lease for the Spartanburg facility, no major terms have been agreed to between the parties, no commitment with respect thereto has arisen and there can be no assurance that a satisfactory agreement can be reached, however we expect that operations at the Spartanburg facility will commence in late 2021 or early 2022 and will be fully carbon neutral.
-See descriptions of this transaction in more detail below under "Certain Relationships and Related Party Transactions."